 What is “Pure” Resveratrol?

-As a reference, the physical appearance resveratrol made of Japanese-knotweed varies according to its purity and therefore may help distinguish between a high purity and low purity product.
-Pure resveratrol is white/off-white in color, and is odorless, while low purity resveratrol is brown and has a distinctive odor.
-The higher the purity is, the brighter the color will be.
-Resveratrol obtained from grapes is very expensive to produce and therefore is only available in low purity of 5-8 percent (trans-resveratrol content.
+As a reference for consumers, the physical appearance of resveratrol from Japanese knotweed varies according to its purity and therefore may help distinguish between a high-purity and low-purity product.
+Pure resveratrol is white/off-white in color, and is (almost) odorless, while low-purity resveratrol is brown and has a strong, distinctive odor.
+The higher the purity, the brighter the color.
+Resveratrol obtained from grapes is very expensive to produce and is therefore only available in low purities of 5-8% trans-resveratrol content.
 (Unfortunately, some companies that offer low purity resveratrol add a high amount of rice-flour in order to brighten the product color).

-Trans-Resveratrol Vs Cis-Resveratrol
+Trans-Resveratrol Vs CIS-Resveratrol

 Grape Resveratrol Vs. Japanese Knotweed Resveratrol

-Most resveratrol sold in the USA and abroad is made of Japanese Knotweed.
-Resveratrol made of grapes is NOT superior to resveratrol made of Japanese knotweed, this is just a myth.
-Grapes resveratrol is only available in purities of up to 5%-8% trans-resveratrol compared to knotweed which is available in up to 99%-100% purity.
+Most resveratrol sold in the United States and abroad is made of Japanese knotweed.
+Resveratrol made of grapes is NOT superior to resveratrol made of Japanese knotweed; this is purely a myth.
+Grape resveratrol is only available in purities of up to 5%-8% trans-resveratrol.
+Knotweed is available in up to 99%-100% purity.
 Pure trans-resveratrol (99%) made of knotweed does not contain emodin and does not cause any side effects.

 It’s clear that the source of resveratrol is not what matters, what is important is knowing the purity of the product you are purchasing.
 Remember, it’s the amount of trans-resveratrol that counts, not the source of the product.

-Safety and Dosage
+Side effects and Dosage

-As a reference, the dosage used in the “Harvard Study” was equal to 23 mg per kg or about 500 mg per 50 pounds of body weight.
+As a reference, the dosage used in the Harvard study was equal to 23 mg per kg, or about 500 mg per 50 pounds of body weight.
 For example: A person that weighs 150 pounds would take 1500 mg daily.
-This is just a suggestion based on the “Harvard Study”, not a rule.
+This is just a suggestion based on the study, not a rule.
 Based on recent scientific studies, 500 mg – 1000 mg of trans-resveratrol (depending on body weight) is the minimum daily amount that is needed to promote the benefits of this product for healthy individuals (an even higher dosage may be required for individuals with certain health conditions).